AndyBrunner/Domino-JAddin/docs/README.md

 - Q: During startup, I see the error message `RunJava: Can't find stopAddin method for class AddinName.`
 - A: The user class must be loaded thru the JAddin framework and not directly from RunJava.
 Use the command `Load RunJava JAddin AddinName` to start the user class.

+- Q: During startup, I see the error message `RunJava JVM: java.lang.NoClassDefFoundError: Addinname (wrong name: AddinName)`
+- A: The user class name in the command and the internal name do not match.
+Most likely you have not typed the name with correct upper and lower case characters.

 - Q: I see out-of-memory errors in Java while executing my add-in.
 - A: All Java add-ins execute in a single Java Virtual Machine (JVM) in RunJava.
 The Domino Notes.Ini parameter `JavaMaxHeapSize=xxxxMB` may be used to increase the heap space.

 - Q: What is the heartbeart in JAddin?
 - A: The main thread in JAddin gets triggered every 15 seconds to perform some internal housekeeping tasks.
 One of these checks makes sure that the Java heap space does not get filled up to avoid out-of-memory errors.
 If the free space falls below 10 percent, the Java virtual machine garbage collector is invoked and a message is written to the console.

+- Q: I have copied a new version of my add-in to the server, but it does not get active during application startup.
+- A: The RunJava task caches the Java classes in use.
+You must terminate all other RunJava tasks - and therefore terminate RunJava itself - to be able to force the reloading of your class file.

 ### Author